-Andrew McAfee studies the ways that information technology (IT) affects businesses and business as a whole.
+Andrew McAfee is a scientist at MIT.
+He studies the ways that information technology affects businesses and business as a whole.
 His research investigates how IT changes the way companies perform, organize themselves, and compete.
-At a higher level, his work also investigates how computerization affects competition itself â€“ the struggle among rivals for dominance and survival within an industry.
+At a higher level, his work also investigates how computerization affects competition, society, the economy, and the workforce.

-He coined the phrase “Enterprise 2.0” in a spring 2006 Sloan Management Review article to describe the use of Web 2.0 tools and approaches by businesses.
+Andrew McAfee coined the phrase “Enterprise 2.0” in a spring 2006 Sloan Management Review article to describe the use of Web 2.0 tools and approaches by businesses.
 He also began blogging at that time, both about Enterprise 2.0 and about his other research.

 |Oct 7, 2016||Chicago Tribue - Robots might take your job, but you'll get a better one|